 As an interdisciplinary artist, I utilize painting, fiber art, sculpture, installation, performance, poetry, and calligraphy to state my intention.
 An exploration of time and identity through ancestral memory and material manipulation begets objects, experiences, and content.
 Art can change the past.

-My love of materials pushes the work forward.
-Fiber and the myriad ways it can be manipulated compel me.
-Paper as a ground for other mediums, including paint, offers boundless possibilities.
-I embellish the paper (a plant fiber) and deconstruct it, then reconstruct it through small repetitive gestures, creating a fabric on canvas entitled, “Topography.”
-The time-intensive process for each piece in the series is daunting but I embrace the opportunity for prolonged and heightened awareness.
+Paper, a plant fiber, offers boundless possibilities.
+I embellish the paper and deconstruct it then reconstruct it through small repetitive gestures, sculpting a fabric onto canvas entitled, “Topography.”
+The time-intensive process for each piece in the series is daunting but I embrace the opportunity for meditation.

-Knitting is crucial to my fine art practice - the repetition is a form of meditation and a catalyst for spiritual elevation.
-It's ironic but creating an object slowly through repetitive gestures requires a kind of separation from the tangible, the material.
-Process is the portal to my personal mythology, where an Orisha, aka Whisperer, informs my practice.
+Knitting is crucial to my fine art practice - the repetitive gesture collapses time and is a catalyst for creative contemplation.
+Process is the portal to my visual mythology, where an Orisha whom I call Whisperer informs my practice.

-I told her I'd been dreaming of cotton blossoms, and her eyes grew long as the smile spread across her face, "Of course you have, I sent them to you.
-And now you must create and tell stories, those that haven't yet been told."
+I told her I'd been dreaming of cotton blossoms and her eyes grew long as the smile spread across her face, "Of course you have, I sent them to you.
+And now you must create and tell stories, those that haven't yet been told." -Whisperer